Harold Bowden: Raleigh Bicycles

-Sir Frank Bowden founded the Raleigh Bicycle Company in 1887 in Nottingham, and Harold became chairman and Managing Director on the death of his father in 1921, a position he then held for 17 years.
+Sir Frank Bowden founded the Raleigh Bicycle Company in 1887 in Nottingham, and Harold became chairman and managing director on the death of his father in 1921, a position he then held for 17 years.
 He was also chairman of Sturmey-Archer Gears Ltd which had been taken over by his father in 1902.
 Under Harold's leadership Raleigh continued to lead the industry, introduced many further innovations and acquired other well-known cycle companies such as: Humber (1932), Rudge-Whitworth, BSA and Triumph.
-Raleigh also manufactured motorcycles and the Safety Seven car from 1932-1937.
+Raleigh also manufactured motorcycles and the Safety Seven car from 1932 to 1937.
 By his retirement in 1938 production was 60,000 cycles per year from a works site that occupied 20 acres.

 Service appointments

 He was elected as President of the British Cycle & Motor Cycle Manufacturers' & Trader' Union on two occasions, holding office from 1921 to 1923.

 He was President of the Motor and Cycle Trades Benevolent Fund from 1924 to 1926 and the 1925 Banquet, attended by the Prince of Wales, raised a record sum of £10,000.

 In 1929 he was invested as a Knight Grand Cross of the Order of the British Empire (GBE).

 He was appointed to the office of High Sheriff of Nottinghamshire in 1933.

-He served as Vice-president of the Federation of British Industries.
+He served as vice-president of the Federation of British Industries.